cceh/kosh/docs/apis.md

 ## API Access

-Both APIs, REST and GraphQL, provide access to the same data that is contained in an elasticsearch instance.
+Both APIs, REST and GraphQL, provide access to the same data that is contained in an elasticsearch index.
-Each API provides a dedicated GUI for testing purposes.
 You can access each REST API via Swagger and each GraphQL API via GraphiQL.

 ### REST